 Establish the Standard of a Team for Each Discipline

-The game of cricket can take many different forms with the main three being that of test match, one day limited over and Twenty20 cricket.
-Each format will favor some teams over others and it’s important to establish which teams are best at which format.
+Each format will favor some teams over others and it’s important to establish which teams are best at each format.
 A team that may lay number one in the world in test matches may be woeful when it comes to Twenty20 and vice versa.
 Establishing which teams are strongest with each discipline will put you in good stead for each variant of the game.

 Note Head to Heads

 Check historic matchups between teams before placing a bet.
 For whatever reason, some teams just seem to have the advantage over others.
 Poor matchups can kill teams that should otherwise be favored.
 The average person doesn’t do this type of research and the lines don’t always reflect the reality of the matchup.

 Similarly to having a bogey team, some teams have a bogey ground where no matter how many times they have played there they have failed to win or rarely been successful.
 This comes more into fruition when teams from other continents travel around the world.
 A quick example would be of England’s poor record at sub-continent countries such as India and Sri Lanka where wins over the past 20 years have been few and far between.
 This comes even when they have been, on paper at least, the far superior team.

 Before betting on any cricket match, it’s imperative that you work out which are the strengths and weaknesses for each team.
 Once you have established this you can then compare to see where one team may have the edge over the other team and see if the cricket betting odds yield any value from your research.

 Apply Average Scores